 The school pep band played and the chorale singers sang the national anthem and we all sang along.
 Then they played and sang our school song.
 I felt embarrassed that I didn’t know the tune or the words.
 Whatever.

 We lost the coin toss and Campo selected to receive.
 Marjory Stakker was our kicker.
 Yes, a girl.
-She was from Australia and had played soccer and Australian Rules football, which was sort of like rugby but in my opinion a lot more violent.
+She was from Australia and had played soccer and Australian Rules football, which was sort of like a mix of soccer and rugby but in my opinion a lot more violent.
 Since Wilson didn’t have either Australian Rules football or rugby teams, she showed up at practice one day and showed us how she could kick.

 She ran out onto the field.
 Campo didn’t notice that she was a girl at first, but someone caught on and their fans started hooting and making derisive comments.
 She just smiled and waved to the crowd.